• Published November 9, 2021

 Former Global Portfolio Manager & Faculty

 Maggie is an experienced consultant, solutions designer, researcher, and facilitator with expertise in leadership, executive coaching, assessment, authentic communication, and evaluation.
-She has coached and trained leaders around the world, and her research has focused on the unique challenges of first-time leaders, use of technology in coaching and leadership, and coaching and leadership ethics.
+She’s coached and trained leaders around the world, and her research has focused on the unique challenges of first-time leaders as well as technology and ethics in coaching and leadership.

 Andre Keil